Enhance Your Major with a Business Minor or Certificate

 Because business skills enhance and further any discipline, the CoB offers a variety of minors for any major:

 - Business Administration Minor for Non-Business Majors

 - Business Essentials for Engineering Majors

-- Financial Services Minor for Non-Business Majors
+- Marketing for Non-Business Majors

-- Pre-MBA Minor for Non-Business Majors
+- Entrepreneurship for Non-Business Majors

 You can designate a minor at any time during your career, up to and including the time your degree clearance is processed.
 You must maintain a grade point average (GPA) of at least 2.0 in the minor area of study.
 Courses for a minor cannot be taken on a credit/non-credit basis.
 All credits must be earned, and you must earn at least nine credits towards your minor at The University of Akron.
 No more than 9 credits of transfer work can be used toward a minor.
 Please note that courses required for a minor may carry prerequisites, which must be honored before you may enroll in the minor.